LOOKING FOR A LIST OF BANTAYAN ISLAND TOURIST SPOTS?

 Top Things To Do

-You’ll never run out of things to do and places to visit here in Bantayan Island.
+You’ll never run out of things to do and places to visit here on Bantayan Island.
 Here are our most recommended activities to do.

 Island Hopping

-Island hopping is around P700 to P1500.
+Island hopping is a must-try!
 You can find a lot of boatmen offering island hopping tours around Bantayan Island or you can ask your accommodation and they’ll refer you to some boatmen.
 Here, you will be able to visit the Virgin Island and Hilantagaan Island.
-Virgin Island collects around P500 entrance fee for visitors.
+Virgin Island collects an entrance fee for visitors.

 Land Tour

 As for the land tour, many tricycle drivers offer this.
-For only P500, they’ll bring you to the Paradise Beach, Mangroves Garden, The Ruins and Cliff Diving Site, Ogtong Cave and Kota Beach.
-If you want to check out Kota Park and the St. Peter and Paul Church, be prepared to pay around P1000 since these places are very far from the main town.
+They’ll bring you to the Paradise Beach, Mangroves Garden, The Ruins and Cliff Diving Site, Ogtong Cave and Kota Beach.
+If you want to check out Kota Park and the St. Peter and Paul Church, be prepared to pay extra since these places are very far from the main town.

 Food Trip